Floor to Ceiling: Basement Finishing and Remodeling Basics

 Ceramic or Vinyl Tile – Tile is the most versatile option for basement flooring.
 It is typically glued directly to the concrete floor and can even be installed in places that might be susceptible to water since it can be easily mopped.
 Leveling and smoothing of the floor is not necessary with ceramic or vinyl tile and if it should become damaged it is simple to replace one square of tile without having to replace the entire floor.

 Concrete – A final flooring option that is gaining more popularity in basement remodels is finished concrete.
 This is definitely the most durable option and while it does not provide the warmth of carpet or laminate it does give basements a unique and almost industrial look.
+The low price of concrete is also another reason why it may be the most suitable if you are on a tight budget.
 Area rugs can be used in areas that require a warmer feel and will also add to the overall décor of the basement.

 There are a couple of options when finishing concrete including concrete paint which is the least expensive option but can quickly show wear in high traffic areas.
 Concrete stains are a great choice for unfinished basement floors that are still porous so the color can soak in.
-The most durable option, while also being the most expensive, is an epoxy coating.
+The most durable option, while also being one of the most expensive, is Epoxy Flooring.
 This sealant is slip-resistant and can be colored or swirled with other colors to provide a shiny, unique finish.

 Just like flooring there are lots of options when it comes to finishing the walls in your remodeled basement.
 Again, it will depend on the look and feel you are trying to accomplish as to what type of wall material you choose.
 Below are just a few of the options and your contractor will be able to provide you even more options and recommendations.

 Insulation – No matter what type of finished walls you decide to install; it is important to start with a good insulation.
 Not only for warmth but also to provide a barrier or absorption for sound.
 This can be especially critical if you are planning bedrooms or a media room for music and movies.
 Fiberglass and blown-in insulation are the simplest and most cost efficient but do not provide any protection against moisture.
-Foam panels placed directly on the concrete provide more insulation value as well as a more waterproof barrier.
-It is always a good idea to start by putting a waterproof sealant on your concrete walls before installing any type of insulation.
+Spray foam insulation provides the highest levels of insulation along with the benefit of being a moisture barrier and can also help to keep pests out of the home.

 Dry wall – Dry wall is, of course, the most adaptable option for finishing your basement walls.
 It is easy to hang, inexpensive and can be finished with any color of paint or wallpaper you choose.
-When installing dry wall, it is important to have a moisture barrier since dry wall will fall apart if it gets wet.
+When installing dry wall, it is important to have a moisture barrier since dry wall will fall apart if it gets wet but that’s something any Lynchburg drywall contractor can install.
 Installing dry wall does require starting with wood wall supports to attach it to, so you will lose a few inches of space by going this route.

 Natural brick – Some basements are fabricated with brick and mortar as opposed to the more common concrete block.
 As long as this brick foundation is not falling apart or in rough shape, it can provide a modern style to a space used for entertaining or recreation.